ItsMeIvan/Group3JavaEE/README.md

 # Group3JavaEE

-Create a database called "person" in PostgreSQL.
+Create a database in PostgreSQL called group3db.
-(we intended to use group3db but as of this writing we're using a database named person)

 Create a connection pool by putting in the following commands in the command window (Don't close it even after writing the commands):
 >asadmin

->create-jdbc-connection-pool --datasourceclassname org.postgresql.ds.PGSimpleDataSource --restype javax.sql.XADataSource --property portNumber=5432:password=postgres:user=postgres:serverName=localhost:databaseName=person jpa_person_postgresql_pool
+>create-jdbc-connection-pool --datasourceclassname org.postgresql.ds.PGSimpleDataSource --restype javax.sql.XADataSource --property portNumber=5432:password=postgres:user=postgres:serverName=localhost:databaseName=group3db jpa_group3db_postgresql_pool

 Go to localhost:4848 > Look at the Common Tasks box > Resources > JDBC > JDBC Connection Pools > click jpa_person_postgresql_pool > press the ping button and pray it will work.

 Go back to the command window and put in:
->create-jdbc-resource --connectionpoolid jpa_person_postgresql_pool jdbc/person
+>create-jdbc-resource --connectionpoolid jpa_group3db_postgresql_pool jdbc/group3db

 If all of those above steps were completed then they don't need to be done again.